Are you getting fired soon? You can still save the day. Here’s how to convince your boss not to fire you.

 11. Make The Decision-Maker Empathize With Your Situation:

-Your boss may have to consider firing you because it’s part of their job description.
-If that happens, then try making them empathize with your situation.
+Your boss might have to let you go because that’s their job sometimes.
+If that happens, try to get your boss to understand your situation better.

 12. How To Convince Your Boss Not To Fire You – Think Of Your Next Career Move Now: